JRC1995/Abstractive-Summarization/README.md

     Percentage of dataset with text length more than 80: 40.412%

-Following the aformentioned removal process. vec_summary_reduced and vec_texts_reduced will contain the remaining data after the removal.
+Here I will start the aformentioned removal process. vec_summary_reduced and vec_texts_reduced will contain the remaining data after the removal.

 <b>Note: an important hyperparameter D is initialized here.</b>

-D determines the window size of local attention which I will elaborate later.
+D determines the window size of local attention as mentioned before.

 ```python